 Think of your Max.
 Would the Disarming technique be useful to him or her?

-On this track... we have discussed seven steps in parents objectively assess their child if they suspect their child may be involved in bullying.
+In this section... we have discussed seven steps in parents objectively assess their child if they suspect their child may be involved in bullying.
 We also discussed the Disarming technique for helping parents interrupt their child’s bullying behavior.

-On the next track... we will discuss six brief strategies and techniques that can help students who are usually bystanders to bullying intervene in a constructive manner.
+In the next section... we will discuss six brief strategies and techniques that can help students who are usually bystanders to bullying intervene in a constructive manner.